7orlum/SmtpTelegramRelay/README.md

         [Install]
         WantedBy=multi-user.target
         ```
-        Then say systemd to load the new configuration file `sudo systemctl daemon-reload` and run the service `sudo systemctl start smtp-telegram-gateway.service`
+        then say systemd to load the new configuration file
+        ```console
+        sudo systemctl daemon-reload
+        ```
+        and run the service
+        ```console
+        sudo systemctl start smtp-telegram-gateway.service`
+        ```

-3. Send a test email and get it in telegram.
+4. Send a test email and get it in telegram.
 Use `localhost` as an SMTP server address, `25` as a port and no authentifiacation or, if necessary, select the basic authentication method with a fake username and password.